sbernheim4/vim-ripgrep/README.md

     :Rgg <string|pattern>

-Word under cursor will be searched if no argument is passed to `Rg`
+Word under cursor will be searched if no argument is passed to `Rgg`

 ## configuration